chrt-io/chrt-axis/README.md

 ```

 #### `xAxis.firstTick([show])`
-This function shows or hides the first tick on the axis.
+Shows or hides the first tick on the axis.
 If `show` is `true`, only the first tick is shown and all other ticks are hidden.
 If `show` is `false`, only the first tick is hidden and all other ticks are shown.

 Example usage: